Learn the catalog configuration elements for Pull Reports™ ad hoc report and data service configuration.

 This guide contains detailed information about Pull Reports™ catalog configuration elements.

-To browse the guide, read this introduction and then start with the <catalog>
+To browse the guide, read this introduction and then start with the <catalog> root element.
+Other key elements

 include: